SoumilB7/Ova-sense/README.md

 - additionally stored at : [HuggingFace](https://huggingface.co/SoumilB7/Ova-sense)

 ## **License**
-This project is licensed under the MIT License.
+This project is license terms are written in the `LICENSE.txt` file.